 Table of Contents

 LASIK surgery involves altering the shape of the cornea to correct a refractive error in order to sharpen the images focused on the retina using an excimer laser.
-In this way, things such as farsightedness and nearsightedness (when images are blurry either far away or close up) can be corrected.
+In this way, things such as farsightedness and nearsightedness can be corrected.
 Astigmatism, a misshapen cornea, can also be corrected through LASIK surgery.

 Eye Stability and Age Considerations for LASIK

-In order to be eligible for LASIK surgery, your eye prescription needs to be stable for at least a year.
-This means your eyesight needs to have been unchanged for at least a year — and sometimes two — in order to ensure that the correction is ideal and will not require another surgery in the near future.
+In order to be eligible for LASIK surgery, your eye prescription cannot have changed more than half a diopter in the past year.
+This is to help ensure that the correction is ideal and will not require another surgery in the near future.

 The FTC reports that about 10 percent of Americans who undergo LASIK will need retreatment, or a second surgery, down the line in order to maintain the vision correction the procedure initiated.
 This is especially true if the refractive error being corrected is significant.
 LASIK corrects for a certain range of prescriptions, and your ophthalmologist can ensure that your eyesight falls into the correctible range.